 - Less Static Electricity: Now, as they have special moisture retention properties, wool area rugs do not conduct static electricity.
 Less static electricity means less dirt.
 The low surface energy of wool reduces the degree of dry soil pick up compared to most other fibers.

-- Soil Trapping Fibres: Wool is naturally soil-resistant.
+- Soil Trapping Fibers: Wool is naturally soil-resistant.
 This is because it’s a protective layer that traps the dirt in the upper area of the carpet pile.
 This feature makes the dirt and dust get removed with ease.
 When it comes to cleaning, wool indeed responds very well as the moisture makes the fibers swell and release the dirt.

 - Multiple Areas For Usage: Woolen rugs is a high foot traffic areas material.
 You can place them in numerous places at home like living rooms, hallways, entryways, dining rooms, bedrooms, and kitchens.
 On the other hand, some locations where they are better off avoiding are places like the bathroom and outdoor.
 Why?
 The reason being the fact that wool may soak enough moisture leading to wool’s quality deterioration if not dry at earliest.
 Moreover, overexposure to sunlight can fade off the color dye of the wool.